kubernetes/enhancements/keps/sig-cluster-lifecycle/0035-20190128-addons-via-operators.md

 the CR.
 The operator encodes any special logic (e.g. dependencies) needed to install the addon.

+By creating a CRD per addon, we are able make use of the kubernetes API machinery for those per-addon options.

 We will create tooling to make it easy to build addon operators that follow the best practices we identify as part of this work.
-For example, we expect that most addons will be declarative, and likely be specified as part of a “cluster bundle”, so we will make it easy to build basic addon operators that follow these patterns.
+For example, we expect that most addons will be declarative, and likely be specified as part of a "cluster bundle", so we will make it easy to build basic addon operators that follow these patterns.

 We hope that components will choose to maintain their own operators, encoding